LLNL/RAJA/docs/sphinx/tutorial.rst

 ---------------------
 Matrix Multiplication
 ---------------------
-As a stepping stone to ``RAJA::ForallN`` we consider matrix multiplication.
+As an example of nesting for loops we consider matrix multiplication.
-Here we multiply two N x N matrices, A, and B, and store the result in C.
+Here we multiply two N x N matrices, A, and B. The result is then stored in C.
 Assuming that have pointers to the data

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp